 6. Grate Drum DIY Fire Pit

-For a less formal, down-home fire pit look, simply add a smoker fire basket (sometimes also called a vertical drum) to the mix.
+For a less formal, down-home DIY fire pit look, simply add a smoker fire basket (also called a vertical drum) to the mix.
 You can either buy one pre-made, or you can craft one yourself using flexible metal grating from the hardware store and a few bolts to fasten it into a circle.
 Quite a few Hometalk DIYers like to use old washing machine drums, which cost about $10 from used appliance stores.
 Then insert your drum into the center of your fire pit.
 If you choose to build a solid wall design like the fire pit pictures, make sure you leave a drainage route for rainwater.

 Whichever style you choose, make sure you enjoy responsibly.
 Take all the necessary safety precautions before, during, and after building your fire pit to keep everyone safe.

 *Individual results may vary